dulle204/WW21.Cinema/docs/user-stories.md

 ###Bonus functionalities:

 1. Cinema Bonus Points (connected to must do task 1.)
-Description: Client should be able to collect bonus points for successful ticket purchase. (similar to bonus card point) Develop backend and frontend for this functionality.
+Description: Client (register user - confirmed user) should be able to collect bonus points for successful ticket purchase.
+For every successful ticket purchase, one bonus point is added for user (register user).
+All collected points should be visible on application.
+Develop backend and frontend for this functionality.

 2. Top list of movies (connected to must do task 6.)
-Description: client should be able to see top list for specific year.
+Description: client (register user - confirmed user) should be able to see top list for specific year.
 If there are more movies with same rating we can rate them further if some of them have Oscar.
 Develop backend and frontend for this functionality.

 3. Creation of Cinema (connected to must do task 7.)
-Description: Client should be able to create through creation of cinema also auditorium with seats.
+Description: Client (administrator user – confirmed admin user) should be able to create through creation of cinema also auditorium with seats.
 Develop backend and frontend for this functionality.

 4. Delete Cinema
-Description: Client should be able to delete cinema with all his auditoriums and seats.
+Description: Client (administrator user – confirmed admin user) should be able to delete cinema with all his auditoriums and seats.
 Develop backend and frontend for this functionality.

 5. Introduce New Role
-Description: Client should be able to log as different type of users, like (admin, super_user, user).
+Description: Client should be able to log as different type of users.
+For example: admin, super_user, user.
 Develop backend and frontend for this functionality.

 6. Refactoring Client App
 Description: Try to move, post, get, put and delete to single file and export them as functions.
 Develop this functionality in Client app.

-7. Add route for super_user
+7. Add route for new user roles
-Description: Add route protection for super_user if that role is introduced.
+Description: Add route protection for new user role.
 Develop backend and frontend for this functionality.

 8.	**Performance improvment**